jeanpierobom/jeanpierobom.github.io/_posts/2019-02-05-project-a-tutorial.md

 #### Final Product

-This image illustrates how to app look like after finishing this tutorial.
+This image illustrates how the app looks like after finishing this tutorial.

 <img style="width: 50%" src="https://jeanpierobom.github.io/assets/images/project-a-tutorial-image-5.PNG" alt="Final Product">

 #### Github

 You can download all code for this project in the Github repository: [https://github.com/jeanpierobom/vimeo_react_native](https://github.com/jeanpierobom/vimeo_react_native)

 #### Resources